filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus filplus remove-expired-claims [command options] providerAddress Optional[...claimId]

 OPTIONS:
-   --from value  optionally specify the account to send the message from --help, -h    show help
+   --from                         optionally specify the account to send the message from (default: "") --help, -h                     show help (default: "false")

 ```

 ### lotus filplus extend-claim

 ```
 NAME:
    lotus filplus extend-claim - extends claim expiration (TermMax)

 USAGE:
-   Extends claim expiration (TermMax).
-   If the client is original client then claim can be extended to maximum 5 years and no Datacap is required.
-   If the client id different then claim can be extended up to maximum 5 years from now and Datacap is required.
+   lotus filplus extend-claim [command options] <claim1> <claim2> ... or <miner1=claim1> <miner2=claims2> ...

 OPTIONS:
-   --term-max value, --tmax value                                                                               The maximum period for which a provider can earn quality-adjusted power for the piece (epochs).
-Default is 5 years. (default: 5256000)
+   --term-max, --tmax             --term-max value, --tmax value	The maximum period for which a provider can earn quality-adjusted power for the piece (epochs).
+Default is 5 years. (default: 0)
-   --client value                                                                                               the client address that will used to send the message
-   --all                                                                                                        automatically extend TermMax of all claims for specified miner[s] to --term-max (default: 5 years from claim start epoch) (default: false)
+   --client                       the client address that will used to send the message (default: "") --all                          automatically extend TermMax of all claims for specified miner[s] to --term-max (default: 5 years from claim start epoch) (default: "false")
-   --miner value, -m value, --provider value, -p value [ --miner value, -m value, --provider value, -p value ]  storage provider address[es]
+   --miner, -m, --provider, -p    --miner value, -m value, --provider value, -p value [ --miner value, -m value, --provider value, -p value ]	storage provider address[es]
-   --assume-yes, -y, --yes                                                                                      automatic yes to prompts; assume 'yes' as answer to all prompts and run non-interactively (default: false)
+   --assume-yes, -y, --yes        automatic yes to prompts; assume 'yes' as answer to all prompts and run non-interactively (default: "false")
-   --confidence value                                                                                           number of block confirmations to wait for (default: 5)
-   --batch-size value                                                                                           number of extend requests per batch.
-If set incorrectly, this will lead to out of gas error (default: 500)
+   --confidence                   number of block confirmations to wait for (default: "5") --batch-size                   number of extend requests per batch.
+If set incorrectly, this will lead to out of gas error (default: "500")
-   --help, -h                                                                                                   show help
+   --help, -h                     show help (default: "false")

 ```

 ## lotus paych

 ```
 NAME:
    lotus paych - Manage payment channels